2015–16 FC Barcelona season: October

 On 3 October, Barcelona was defeated by Sevilla 2–1 away at the Ramón Sánchez Pizjuán Stadium for the club's second loss in last three league games.
 Neymar scored from a second-half penalty kick as Unai Emery beat Barcelona for first ever time as a manager.

 November

 On 21 November, Barcelona thrashed Real Madrid 0–4 in the season's first Clásico, played at the Santiago Bernabeu Stadium.
 Luis Suárez scored a brace while Neymar and Andrés Iniesta also got in the scoresheet; later, Lionel Messi played his first match as a substitute after recovering from his two-month injury.
-On 24 November, Barcelona beat Roma 6–1 in the Champions League with Barcelona wins Group E.
+On 24 November, Barcelona beat Roma 6–1 in the Champions League and secured top spot in Group E.

 December

 On 14 December, in the draw for the round of 16 of Champions League, Barcelona will face Arsenal as the Group E winner.
 On 20 December, the club won a record third FIFA Club World Cup title after defeating Argentine side River Plate 3–0 in the final.
 Luis Suárez scored a record five goals in the tournament including two goals in the final and a hat trick in the semi-final.
 He was awarded the Adidas Golden ball, given to the best player of the tournament.

 On 30 December, Barcelona beat Real Betis 4–0, with Suárez netting a second-half double after Lionel Messi, in his 500th game, scored; Betis also scored an own goal.
 By scoring 180 goals in 2015 in all competitions, Barcelona set the record for most goals scored in a calendar year, breaking Real Madrid's record of 178 goals scored in 2014.